elyas-bhy/LeaCompiler/README.md

 # LeaCompiler

-Lea is an procedural, object-oriented language, designed to meet the needs and requirements of novice coders.
+Lea is a procedural, object-oriented language designed to meet the needs and requirements of novice coders.

 ### Compiling LeaCompiler